de-bkg/geo.okapi/doc/develop/02_Developing.md

 ## Create custom OpenLayers build

-Geo.OKAPI uses a custom OpenLayers build with classes defined in file **config/ol/ol-custom.js**.<br/>
+geo.okapi uses a custom OpenLayers build with classes defined in file **config/ol/ol-custom.js**.<br/>
 If you need to use an OpenLayers class not included in current custom build, then you should add this class in file ol-custom.js